CIT262ScrumTeam1Fall23/CIT262team1/README.md

 # CIT262team1

-this is a test for creating a branch
+My name is Nate Hepworth and this is my pull request